adobe-apiplatform/user-sync.py/docs/en/user-manual/deployment_best_practices.md

 Refer to the (URL to Additional Tools)

-To store the priv_key_data when its too long
+To store the priv_key_data when it's too long
 In order to save the priv_key_data which is present in the  connector-umapi or connector-adobe-console file, Credential Store command will attempt to store the key data in the OS.
-Window credential store generally cant store data as large as Private Key.
+Window credential store generally can't store data as large as Private Key.
 To store the key, Sync Tool asks the user to encrypt the key.
-If yes then user will be prompted for a password, an encrypted password protected key is saved in the file as priv_key_pass.
+If yes then user will be prompted for a password which will be saved as priv_key_pass and the encrypted key itself will be saved as priv_key_data in the file.
 If no, the key data will remain in the file in an unencrypted state.

 connector-ldap.yml